jgscott/STA380/syllabus.md

 ## Grading

-Your grade for this half of the course will come from two homework assignments (50% each), in which you will analyze some data, create a fully reproducible report using RMarkdown, and submit your report through GitHub.
+Your grade for this half of the course will come from two homework assignments (50% each), which mainly consist of analyzing some data, creating a fully reproducible report using RMarkdown, and submitting your report through GitHub.

 ## Readings